Jaw Exercises After Wisdom Teeth Removal (and Dental Visits)

 • 27 May 2026

 If you have ever walked out of a dental appointment with a stiff or achy jaw, you are not alone.
 Keeping your mouth open for an extended period, especially during longer procedures like wisdom teeth removal, root canal treatment, or a series of fillings, can leave the muscles around your jaw feeling tight and fatigued.
-The good news is that this is completely normal, and it almost always resolves on its own within a day or two.
+The good news is that this is completely normal.
+After a routine appointment it usually settles within a day or two, and after a procedure such as wisdom teeth removal it typically eases over the following week or two.

 That said, a few simple exercises can make a real difference.
 Whether you are preparing for an upcoming appointment, recovering afterwards, or just dealing with general jaw tension from stress or clenching, these four exercises are easy to do at home and take only a few minutes.